Hearing loss at work

 Why acting quickly is so important

 There isn’t a moment to waste.
 Even if you’ve lived with hearing loss your entire life, delaying treatment can only limit both your career and personal relationships.
 In fact, the impact of hearing loss on your self-esteem and ability to connect with others can be far worse than all the practical, day-to-day disadvantages.
 The sooner you act, the sooner you open your life up to all the joys and opportunities of the hearing world.
 That means being able to contribute at meetings, communicate effectively with your colleagues and tackle exciting new career goals.
 The benefits of restoring your hearing will also extend far beyond the workplace.
 Imagine being able to talk on the phone with friends and family, carry on a conversation at a noisy dinner table or sing along to your favourite song on the radio.

 Taking the next step

 Make an appointment with an audiologist or other health professional to discuss the best options for you.
 If you don’t already have someone to speak to, we can help you find a clinic close by.
-Wherever you are in the world, there are also where you can connect with people who understand what you’re going through.
+Wherever you are in the world, there are also support groups where you can connect with people who understand what you’re going through.
 They can offer first-hand advice on hearing loss treatments and put you in touch with useful support services.